manaal-amir/DSA210_F1Project/README.md

 | Unique drivers        | 15    |
 | Unique tracks         | 26    |

-#### Conclusion
-While the constructor had no noticeable impact on fan ratings, both the driver who won and the track location showed statistically significant effects.
-This suggests fans may have preferences tied to specific drivers or race locations, influencing how they rate events.

 ### Final Conclusion

-The results show that:
 The analysis **fails to reject the null hypothesis**, finding no statistically significant relationships between fan ratings and any examined factors (constructors, top drivers, tracks, or race sequence).
 The weak negative correlation between race number and ratings (r=-0.10) suggests potential season fatigue effects, though not statistically significant.
 This indicates fan ratings may be driven by factors beyond these measurable variables.